 Can you eat a horse supplement?

 You may well think that “Can you eat a Horse supplement, can a horse eat from yours?” is a very odd question.
-Over the course of a month it may be one of these questions we get asked.
-It is all our boss’ fault of course, he insists on making the absolute best in aloe vera and packaging this differently for Horses and for People (who feed theirs to their dogs and cats).
-It forces us to give judicious answers to questions like “you mean this is like me eating cat food”… Actually it is quite the opposite, it’d be like your cat eating a Cordon Bleu meal.
+Over the course of a month this may be one of these questions we get asked.
+It is all our boss’ fault of course.
+He insists on making the absolute best in aloe vera and packaging this differently for Horses and for People (who share their Aloeride with their dogs or cats).
+It forces us to give judicious answers to questions like “you mean this is like me eating cat food”… Actually, it is quite the opposite, it’d be like your cat eating a Cordon Bleu meal.
 Blumental, Ramsey, Oliver or Stein in a capsule or sachet.
 You and yours will get the very best possible at the most affordable price, always, whatever this increasingly mad world is doing.
 This is the kind of Managing Director we have to put up with.

 You may know that Aloeride started out as a human aloe vera supplement.
-Following its success, we launched our equine supplement in 2011 and have been riding the wave of success ever since.
+Following its success, we launched our equine supplement in 2010 and have been riding a wave of success ever since.
 Humans take Aloeride daily for a range of health benefits, and horses enjoy our equine supplement with the same goals.
-Well-grown, well-procesed aloe vera does what Well-grown, well-processed aloe vera does… Both human and horse supplements are taste-free, human-grade, Soil Association certified organic aloe vera.
+Optimally-grown, optimally-processed, optimally dosed aloe vera does what optimally-grown, optimally-processed, optimally dosed aloe vera does… Both human and horse supplements are taste-free, human-grade, Soil Association Certified Organic aloe vera.
 The difference between Human Aloeride and our Equine Aloeride is the delivery of the supplement and the quantity: Human Aloeride comes in veggie-capsule form, and Equine Aloeride comes in easy to feed sachets.
 Both variations cater exclusively for appropriate body mass.